Karthikpek0512/ARC/README.md

 ## Chollet paper conclusions and relationship to observations
 The main use case behind (Abstract Reasoning Corpus) ARC proposed by Chollet [The Measure of Intelligence](https://arxiv.org/abs/1911.01547) is based on the observation that contemperary AI benchamarking of intelligence by comparing performance in specific task against a human is masking the system's generailization power.
 This has also been noted in several AI papers where an algorithm or system performs very well on training/test datasets but fails to perform well in real-world scenarios due to lack of generailization.
 Chollet proposes that ARC can used as a fair measure of intelligence between humans and AI systems .
-This will also helper reaserchers wishing to replicate human like generailization.
+This will also help reaserchers wishing to replicate human like generailization.

 Some of the shortcoming of ARC noted in the paper can also be observed in our results.
 Firstly, ARC has limted tasks.
-So similar to the solutions above someone with time can employ shortcut strategies to solve tasks by programming rather than feturing intellingence.
+So similar to the solutions above someone with time can employ shortcut strategies to solve tasks by programming rather than feturing intelligence.
 Also as noted in the paper since the tasks currently provide a binary result it is not possible to tune the solver based on feedback till the essential result is achieved.
 Finally, ARC currently does not measure a quantiative measure of generalization, this would be a shortcoming when comparing two future ARC solvers performing identically on the tasks.